Meet the Fall 2017 Study Abroad Ambassadors!

 Minors: English, Applied Linguistics

-Study Abroad Program: Intensive Russian and Russian Culture Program, Moscow, Russia
+Study Abroad Program: Grint Center of Education and Culture at Moscow University, Moscow, Russia

 Why I Decided to Study Abroad: I really wanted to get the full experience out of my Russian degree and actually experiencing the culture that you are studying is 1,000 times better than just reading about it!
 I also wanted to further my language skills by immersing myself in the language.
 This also gave me an opportunity to see how I liked teaching English as a Second Language, a possible career path for me.